Jatin4224/Epics-Project-Jobsearch/README.md

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png">
 </h3>

-## About Jansewa:
+## About Jobsewa:

-JanSewa is a unique e-job portal designed to directly connect laborers such as plumbers, electricians, carpenters, and other similar professionals with job employers.
+JobSewa is a unique e-job portal designed to directly connect laborers such as plumbers, electricians, carpenters, and other similar professionals with job employers.
 The platform aims to provide better accessibility and more opportunities for local workers, by enabling them to connect directly with potential employers quickly and efficiently.

-With JanSewa, employers can post job listings on the platform and connect with skilled workers in their local area, ensuring that the right person is hired for the job.
+With JobSewa, employers can post job listings on the platform and connect with skilled workers in their local area, ensuring that the right person is hired for the job.
 This service aims to reduce the hassle of finding reliable workers by providing a direct link between employers and workers.

-Furthermore, JanSewa also aims to help skilled workers who may struggle to find job opportunities due to socio-economic conditions or other factors by connecting these professionals directly with potential employers, the platform can help them secure work and provide for their families.
+Furthermore, JobSewa also aims to help skilled workers who may struggle to find job opportunities due to socio-economic conditions or other factors by connecting these professionals directly with potential employers, the platform can help them secure work and provide for their families.

-JanSewa strives to make the hiring process more accessible, efficient, and affordable for all parties involved.
-With its user-friendly platform and focus on connecting local workers with employers, JanSewa is set to become an essential tool for those seeking to find reliable skilled labor near VIT Bhopal remote areas and beyond.
+JobSewa strives to make the hiring process more accessible, efficient, and affordable for all parties involved.
+With its user-friendly platform and focus on connecting local workers with employers, JobSewa is set to become an essential tool for those seeking to find reliable skilled labor near VIT Bhopal remote areas and beyond.

 •	Categories of workers-
 •	Painters